BoTime/sp18-281-bit-flip/docs/system-components.md

 ## Order Backend

 The Order Backend provides an API which allows Starbucks customers to place orders and Starbucks employees to view and process online orders placed by customers.
+Below three functional modularization enable functional splitting.

+### SIGN-IN/UP/OUT

+The Three user authentication functionalities can be modularized using ../SIGN/ route for identification of the incoming request.
+The functionalities will include some mechanism to identify logged-in/out users on distributed servers.

+### Order Placement

+The Signed-In users will be able to post orders(POST),get orders(GET),modify order(PUT) and delete order(DELETE).
+The functionalities related to order placemets can be modularized using ../ORDER/ route for identification of the incoming requests.

+### Order Processing

+A user on sucessfull payement, will be able to place orders.
+The processing of orders will be done in the module routed by ../ORDERS.
+TBD (auto or using EMPLOYEE role)

+## Load Balancing

+Each backend module is replicated and load balanced by a load balancer to evenly distribute load.
+Each load balancer is access points for Frontends.